IMAGINE THE NEWS

 “We thought the platforms were immortal,” said Mila Forrester, a digital strategist-turned-permaculture farmer.
 “Turns out they’re just ad companies with really good UX.”

 The movement began quietly in corners of Discord servers, community gardens, and living rooms where people had begun questioning the emotional costs of the algorithm economy.
-But in the weeks leading up to Earth Day, momentum surged, thanks in part to rising concerns about digital surveillance, political manipulation, and what one protester called “the spiritual crime of endless scroll.”
+But in the weeks leading up to Media Liberation Day, momentum surged, thanks in part to rising concerns about digital surveillance, political manipulation, and what one protester called “the spiritual crime of endless scroll.”

 The tipping point?
 The platforms themselves.
 “You can’t declare loyalty to authoritarian regimes, profit off public breakdown, and still call yourself a neutral tech company,” said Professor Rani Okafor, who’s been tracking corporate entanglement with Project 2025.
 “Eventually, people notice.”